SESYNC-ci/syllabi/_drafts/computational-institute.md

 ## General Information

-This year's CSI will provide our postdocs and graduate theme participants with hands-on instruction in open source tools for collaborative coding and data management, analysis, visualization, and dissemination with a focus on using SESYNC infrastructure.
-The goals of the workshop are to learn new skills, advance work on team projects, and get familiar with our CI.
+This summer's Computational Institute will provide science teams from the socio-environmental synthesis community with hands-on instruction in open source tools for collaborative coding and data management, analysis, visualization, and dissemination.

-Updates will be posted to this website as they become available.
+The goals of the workshop are to learn new skills, advance work on team projects, and become familiar with the kinds of cyberinfrastructure found on most research institutions.

 [//]: # " This block displays the instructors' names if they are available. "